THE SPITFIRE ERROR STAMPS

 Inventory list for the Format Archive by Robson Lowe

-Mr. Roger West, owner of Avion Stamps and major buyer of the archive.
+Mr. Roger West, owner of Avion Stamps and associate with Stampdile.

 Online internet research